 In middle school, he might lose friends, he might gain friends, but true friendships are the ones that last through circumstances and time.
-I’ve told my son true friendships are positive interactions.
+I’ve told my son that true friendships are positive interactions.

 I told my tween sports are fun, winning is fun, but winning just won’t matter in the long run of his life.
 In his future, it won’t matter if he made or missed that basket in the basketball game or if another kid picks on his skills in gym class.
 What matters is how much effort he put into it and if he tried his best.
-Plus, did he have fun.
-I remind him for most adults, sports are a leisure activity, not a career so don’t worry about how kids react to his sports abilities.
+Plus, did he have fun?
+I remind him for most adults, sports are a leisure activity, not a career, so don’t worry about how kids react to his sports abilities.

 Kids might bring alcohol or drugs to school.
 I admit when I heard about this happening at my son’s school I was shocked.
-The kids seem way too young for this type of thing.
+The kids seemed way too young for this type of thing.
 But, there will be some kids who bring it to school and whether he sees it or not, he probably will hear about it.
 I tell my son he is not allowed to use any drugs or alcohol ever.
 Not even once to try it.